locationtech/geomesa/docs/source/development/reference/functions.rst

     - ALLOW_BALLPARK=YES/NO: can be set to NO to disallow the use of :term:`Ballpark transformation` in the candidate coordinate operations.

+    - ONLY_BEST=YES/NO: (PROJ >= 9.2)
+      Can be set to YES to cause PROJ to error out if the best transformation, known of PROJ, and usable by PROJ if all grids known and usable by PROJ were accessible, cannot be used.
+Best transformation should be understood as the transformation returned by :cpp:func:`proj_get_suggested_operation` if all known grids were
+      accessible (either locally or through network).
+      Note that the default value for this option can be also set with the :envvar:`PROJ_ONLY_BEST_DEFAULT` environment variable, or with the
+      ``only_best_default`` setting of :ref:`proj-ini` (the ONLY_BEST option
+      when specified overrides such default value).

     - FORCE_OVER=YES/NO: can be set to YES to force the ``+over`` flag on the transformation returned by this function.
 See :ref:`longitude_wrapping`